When Will You Start to Receive Permanent Disability Benefits?

 Pros and Cons of Accepting a Settlement

 If you decide not to accept a settlement with your company’s Workers’ Compensation insurance, you can pursue the following options:

 If you have a permanent disability as a result of a work injury, the Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, are on your side to make sure you receive the benefits you are entitled to, so that you can continue to support yourself and your family.
-To schedule a complimentary consultation, call us today at 267-589-0090 or 215-512-1500 or contact us online.
+To schedule a complimentary consultation, call us today at 215-512-1500 or contact us online.
 Our offices are located in Philadelphia, where we serve clients throughout Pennsylvania.